SatoryKono/bioactivity_data_acquisition/docs/pipelines/testitem-pubchem/09-testitem-pubchem-extraction.md

 ## 5. Normalization and Validation

-- **Normalizer:** The `PubChemNormalizer` ([ref: repo:src/bioetl/sources/pubchem/normalizer/normalizer.py@refactoring_001]) would be used to canonicalize identifiers and types, and to fill in any required fields that are not present in the raw extracted data.
+- **Normalizer:** The `PubChemNormalizer` (to be created at `src/bioetl/clients/pubchem/normalizer.py`) would be used to canonicalize identifiers and types, and to fill in any required fields that are not present in the raw extracted data.
-- **Pandera Schema:** A Pandera schema ([ref: repo:src/bioetl/sources/pubchem/schema/schema.py@refactoring_001]) would be used to validate the structure and types of the normalized data.
+- **Pandera Schema:** A Pandera schema (tracked in `src/bioetl/schemas/testitem/pubchem.py`) would be used to validate the structure and types of the normalized data.
 The schema would be configured with `strict=True`, `ordered=True`, and `coerce=True` to ensure data quality.
 It would also define a business key and perform a uniqueness check on that key.

 ## Merge Policy